glacier-modding/glaciermodding.org/docs/modding/customcampaigns/npc_new.md

 > Our target has a new outfit and is an enforcer for the CEO's office

 ## Updating the menu pictures
-Now that we have the mission fully setup, let's replace our template screenshots with some more bespoke ones.
+Now that we have the mission fully setup, let's replace our template screenshots with some bespoke ones.

 ![bank_tile.jpg](resources/bank_tile.jpg)
 > Updated bank `tile.jpg`